pyeventsourcing/eventsourcing/docs/topics/examples/bank-accounts.rst

 Domain model
 ------------

-The ``BankAccount`` aggregate class is defined using the declarative syntax.
+The ``BankAccount`` aggregate class is defined using the :ref:`declarative syntax <Declarative syntax>`.

+The ``BankAccount`` aggregate has a balance and an overdraft limit.
+Accounts can be opened and closed.
+Accounts can be credited and debited, which affects the balance.
+Neither credits nor debits are not allowed if the account has been closed.
+Debits are not allowed if the balance would go below the overdraft limit.
+The overdraft limit can be adjusted.

 .. literalinclude:: ../../../eventsourcing/examples/bankaccounts/domainmodel.py
     :pyobject: BankAccount